dafer45/TBTK/doc/Manual.md

 In fact, TBTK aims at making such details as transparent as possible and to invite the interested developer to dig as deep as preferred.
 To limit the exposure as much as possible rather means that once the developer has chosen Solver and configured it, the Solver specific details should not spread further and the developers should be free to not worry about low level details.
 In order to chose the right Solver for a given task and to configure it efficiently it is useful to have an as good understanding as possible about what the algorithm actually is doing.
-Therefore we here describe what the Solvers does, what their strengths and weaknesses are, and how to set up and configure them.
+Therefore we here describe what some of the native Solvers does, what their strengths and weaknesses are, and how to set up and configure them.
 In the code examples presented here it is assumed that a Model object has already been created.

 # Overview of native Solvers {#OverviewOfNativeSolvers}